Home Insurance for First-Time Buyers: Complete Guide to Coverage & Costs

 Closing day Policy activates upon transfer of ownership

-Start shopping as soon as your offer is accepted — the closing process typically takes about 30 days, which gives you just enough time to properly compare options.
+Start shopping as soon as your offer is accepted.
+Most mortgage lenders require proof of homeowners insurance at least 3 days before closing, but it's common for lenders to request policy documentation as early as 15 days out.
 Rushing this step is one of the biggest mistakes new buyers make.
-Shopping early also gives you time to explore new home insurance considerations that could qualify your property for additional discounts.
+Shopping early also gives you time to explore new home insurance considerations that could qualify your property for additional discounts, including an "advance quote" discount some insurers offer for locking coverage in ahead of the effective date.

 Pincher's Pro Tip